CALAMITY TOURIST, ACT II

 Escaping the Grid

-Everyone has their own conception of what Burning Man is, and the beauty is that nobody is wrong—it is many things to many people.
+Everyone has their own conception of what Burning Man is.
+The beautiful thing is that nobody is wrong—it is many things to many people.
 One thing is sure: it’s a lot more interesting and nuanced than the druggie/hippie shorthand used by the mainstream media.
 It is a countercultural playground spectacle that defies easy explanation—artists, performers, tech geeks, enlightenment seekers, partiers, ravers...a whole shabby, multicolored sea of humanity floating through wondrous scenery in outrageous costumes—fur, sequins, Victorian top hats, disco platform shoes, a mash up of hundreds of years of disparate fashion...or no clothes at all...all these souls frolicking in the dusty flatness and the glowing LED-lit nights, with fireworks exploding all around.
-It is not an exaggeration to say the festival explores the limits of the the human imagination, and beyond.
+It is not an exaggeration to say the festival explores the limits of the human imagination, and beyond.

 As we drove, I posted to Facebook that we were heading out, and our friend Anton posted back that he just heard from some of his friends who were stuck out on the playa.
 He warned of unseasonably wet conditions and to avoid the whitish sands at all costs.
 We thanked him and kept on rolling east.